focusaurus/peterlyons.com-zola/content/career.md

 +++
 This page has lots of details about my career.
 It is usually out of date.

+# Phase 7: Focus Retreat Center

+In May 2022 my partner Christella and I had a ribbon cutting ceremony celebrating the opening of our new business [Focus Retreat Center](https://focusretreatcenter.com).
+I serve as President handling business development, breakfast cooking, and dish washing.

 # Phase 6: Ecommerce

 In September 2018 I join Reaction Commerce to work on their open source commerce platform.